Module punycode

 toUnicode

-Convert a Punycode string representing a domain name to a Unicode string.
-Only the Punycode string representing the part of the domain name will be converted.
+Converts a Punycode string representing a domain name to a Unicode string.
+Only the Punycode string representing the portion of the domain name will be converted.
 In other words, if you call a string that has been converted to Unicode, there is no problem.

 Call parameters: